Step 1: Before Applying for the Examination

 No, you don’t have to meet any financial requirements to qualify for a contractor’s license.

 You will need to have a $15,000 bond in place before you become licensed.
 The bond is filed for the benefit of consumers who may be damaged as a result of defective construction or other license law violations, and for the benefit of employees who have not been paid wages that are due to them.
-In lieu of a contractor’s bond, you may file a $15,000 cash deposit with CSLB.
+In lieu of a contractor’s bond, you may file a $15,000 cashier's check with CSLB.
 The bond of a qualifying individual is $12,500.
 Please visit the Bond Requirement page for more information about bonds.

 The CSLB issues licenses to contract in particular trades or fields of the construction profession.
 Each separate trade is recognized as a "classification".
 You may add as many classifications to your license as you can qualify for.